snendev/bevy_grid_mesh/README.md

 ## TODOS

-- Make it easier to provide the terrain function using `dyn` (or generics if I really have to)
 - Render larger, lower-resolution chunks at far distances to render more space while staying cheap
 - Render better normals
 - Rename the crate to something better